Airbnb Trust Accounting for Property Managers using QuickBooks

 Example

 The owner, Kim Sorreno, has a listing at 462 Atlas Way, which Airbnb is set up to receive custom taxes for all reservations.
-In Bnbtally (by Tallylytics), these amounts are allocated to the Custom Taxes Payable account.
+In Bnbtally, these amounts are allocated to the Custom Taxes Payable account.
 After running a balance sheet report on this listing in QuickBooks, you see that $1000 is owed for transient occupancy taxes under Custom Taxes Payable.

 First, you’ll need to send your payment to the tax authority either via bank transfer, ACH, check or other means.
 Once the transaction is posted and complete, record the outgoing transaction from the Trust Bank Account using the following entry: